Germany warns of legal action over Covid-19 vaccine delays – latest updates

 Bolivia expects 1 million vaccine doses in February

-Bolivian President Luis Arce said that the country has reached a deal to receive some 1 million Covid-19 vaccine doses in February via the COVAX program backed by the World Health Organization (WHO) and Gavi vaccine alliance.
+Bolivian President Luis Arce said that the country has reached a deal to receive some 1 million Covid-19 vaccine doses in February via the COVAX program backed by the WHO and Gavi vaccine alliance.

 The COVAX program is aiming to deliver 1.3 billion doses of approved vaccines to 92 eligible low- and middle-income nations in 2021, though it faces potential delays amid a global scramble for vaccines.